lab11/SensEye-2/readme.md

 ### Load Stonyman
-Navigate to the `SensEye-2/software/uclinux/senseye_proj/` directory and runs
+Navigate to the `SensEye-2/software/uclinux/senseye_proj/` directory and edit `makescript`

+	cp senseye_proj.uImage <your tftpboot directory>

+Then run

     ./makescript